-Broad beans are cheap and easy to grow from seed.
-You need a good number of plants for a decent crop and germinating from seed is the most economical way to get a good crop.
+You need a good number of plants for a decent crop and germinating from seed is the most economical way to get a large crop.
 Broad beans are a large seed, easy to handle and to germinate.
-Watch the video for tips on sowing broad beans and planting beans
+Watch the video for tips on sowing broad beans and tips about planting different beans

-Broad beans are the hardiest of the bean family to grow, quick to germinate, in about 5-7 days of sowing, and they put on rapid growth producing a crop around June /July depending on the growing conditions.
+Broad beans are the hardiest of the bean family to grow, quick to germinate within about 5-7 days of sowing, and they put on rapid growth producing a crop around June /July depending on the growing conditions.
 In more sheltered parts of the UK, and with the benefit of a well-drained soil, you can sow Broad beans in the autumn.
 The best-known varieties for autumn sowing is Aquadulce Claudia' and the plants will overwinter.
 If your soil is heavy, wet, poorly drained or in an exposed area Broad beans are best sown in the Spring.